 The key advantage of silicone implants is aesthetic.
 Though both implants types can give you a natural look, silicone breast implants have a reputation for providing a more natural look and feel.
 Additionally, silicone implants are softer and less prone to rippling, making them an ideal choice for transfeminine patients who have little natural breast tissue to cover their implants.

 Breast implants are not designed to be lifetime devices.
-It’s possible that you will require revision surgery in the future.
+It’s likely that you will require revision surgery in the future.

 Ruptured saline implant – If a saline implant ruptures, you’ll be able to tell within a few hours.
 The implant will deflate, causing the affected breast to diminish in both size and shape.
 Though saline poses no health risks to the body and will be naturally absorbed, surgery will be necessary to remove the remaining silicone shell, and to replace your implant, if desired.

 Ruptured silicone implant – If a silicone implant ruptures, it’s far more difficult to detect.
-You may not notice symptoms for months, years – or ever.
+It may take months or years to notice symptoms, or you may never notice symptoms at all.
 Because of its cohesive nature, free silicone tends to remain trapped in the fibrous capsule that forms around the implant after surgery.
 Though leaking silicone has not been linked to an increased risk of long-term health concerns, a ruptured silicone implant may eventually result in breast pain, or changes in breast shape or contour.
 Regular MRIs are recommended by the FDA to detect the presence of leak or rupture, though this is somewhat controversial.
-Surgery will be necessary to remove the implant shell and leaking silicone.
+If a silicone implant is leaking, surgery will be necessary to remove the implant shell and leaking silicone.

 As a general rule, breast implant manufactures charge approximately $1,000 more for silicone breast implants.
 As a result, breast augmentation using silicone implants is somewhat more expensive.
 Additionally, because of the FDA recommendation that silicone implant recipients receive regular MRIs to detect the presence of a silent rupture, they may also be more expensive in the long run if you choose to follow that recommendation.